 During the cruise the vessel will be stopping at Inverie pier, where passengers can explore this remote village nestled on the shores of Brittan’s last wilderness.
 You can pay a visit to the Knoydart pottery & tea room for delicious home baking & lunch or just content yourself going for a stroll through the village to visit the red deer population at Kilchoan estate or perhaps visit the Old Forge pub, the remotest pub in mainland Britain.
 Inverie has a 5 barrel brewery set up in a long deconsecrated chapel overlooking Loch Nevis; the Knoydart Brewery is possible the remotest brewery on mainland Britain.

-On returning passengers can relax with a dram of Gaelic whisky or gin and take one last chance look back at the landscape of Britain’s last unspoiled wilderness and may find themselves fortunate enough to be hand feeding our local harbour seals back at the pontoon.
+On returning passengers can relax with a dram of Gaelic whisky and take one last chance look back at the landscape of Britain’s last unspoiled wilderness and may find themselves fortunate enough to be hand feeding our local harbour seals back at the pontoon.